drsusmitadas/mesalabs-day4-lab1/content/tuesday/lab-3.md

 So what does this mean?
 Of course a 1D model and a 2D model are going to be different, right?

 The good news is that we are not consigned to spend hours on HPC clusters for every test case.
 Instead, given a selective set of more expensive 2D models, we can *tune* our MESA models.
 Luckily, we have various levers we can turn to accomplish this.
 If we can establish an idea of what the velocity field inside the star *should* be, then we can implement it into MESA with hooks in `run_star_extras.f90`.
 In this lab, we will be doing just that.
-Beginning from a scaffolded starting point, you will implement a custom torque and angular momentum mixing routine in MESA, outputing data that can be compared against the tracks in [Mombarg et al., 2023](https://www.aanda.org/articles/aa/pdf/2023/09/aa47454-23.pdf)[^1] and [Mombarg et al., 2024](https://www.aanda.org/articles/aa/pdf/2024/03/aa48466-23.pdf)[^2].
+Beginning from a scaffolded starting point, you will implement a custom torque and angular momentum mixing routine in MESA, outputting data that can be compared against the tracks in [Mombarg et al., 2023](https://www.aanda.org/articles/aa/pdf/2023/09/aa47454-23.pdf)[^1] and [Mombarg et al., 2024](https://www.aanda.org/articles/aa/pdf/2024/03/aa48466-23.pdf)[^2].
 By tuning the torque, you can mimic the effect of meridional circulation on the behavior and evolution of the star, as given by these 2D ESTER models.

 For a discussion on meridional circulation, click the hint below.
 This information was all covered in more detail during the lecture, so students are encouraged to only visit this discussion as needed, or while waiting for model runs to complete.